Jeeva-jb/Data-analytics-portfolio/MySQL_Projects/Banking_system/Bankingsystem_README.md

 ## 📝 Analysis
 - Total balance of each customer
 - Top borrowers with highest loan amounts
-- Analyze deposits vs withdrawals
+- Analyzed deposits vs withdrawals
-- Track transaction history of an account
+- Tracked transaction history of an account

 ## 🛠️ Tools
 - MySQL